 The Washington University Wellness Connection program serves over 16,000 faculty and staff, spread across 4 St. Louis campuses, plus satellite clinics and staff at the Brookings Institution in Washington, DC.
 The program is designed to help employees thrive at work and outside of work.
 For more information, visit WashU’s Wellness Connection at https://hr.wustl.edu/wellness-connection/ or contact email@example.com

-Health Enhancement Systems created the market for workplace wellness campaigns in 1994.
+Health Enhancement Systems created the market for workplace wellness challenges in 1994.
 The company serves some of the largest corporations, health plans, universities, health systems, and membership organizations throughout North America and across the globe with 500+ implementations each year, directly and through industry-leading partners.